cap-js-community/event-queue/docs/use-as-cap-outbox/index.md

   { "x-eventqueue-startAfter": new Date(Date.now() + 4 * 60 * 1000).toISOString() }
 );
 ```

+### Additional parameters Outboxed Service Calls

+Similar to delaying published events, it is also possible to provide other parameters when publishing events.
+All event
+publication properties can be found [here](/event-queue/publish-event/#function-parameters).

 ### Error Handling in a Custom Outboxed Service